Counter, deeper

 3. Cookie cleared / different browser: a new group ID is issued.
 Old state is unreachable from the new group.

 4. Server restart: cookies persist but in-memory session state is gone.
-New connections start fresh; broadcast queue is empty until clients reconnect and trigger new actions.
+New connections start fresh; the publish dispatch queue is empty until clients reconnect and trigger new actions.

 The group ID is the only thing tying a connection to its peers.
 Two browsers that somehow had the same cookie value would be in the same group.
 Two tabs from one browser are in the same group not because of the same TCP connection or anything similar — purely because of the shared cookie.